Helen Groger-Wurm: Career

 In 1954, the couple emigrated to Australia where Stefan had been invited to teach at the University of Sydney.
 In 1955 and 1956, together with her husband, she undertook anthropological visits to the native peoples of New South Wales and Southern Queensland, recording their indigenous languages.
 Helen worked there as an administrative assistant until 1956 when she moved with her husband to Canberra as he had been engaged as senior fellow in the department of anthropology and sociology.
 In December 1957, they both obtained Australian citizenship.
 They carried out field research in New Guinea in 1958.
 In 1961, Groger-Wurm and her husband were among the founders of the Australian Institute of Aboriginal Studies.
 From 1965 to 1974 she worked at the institute, compiling collections from various ethnic groups as she accompanied her husband on field trips, making frequent visits to northern Australia.
 Working for the Australian Institute of Anatomy, she systematically catalogued the items she had collected.
 In 1973, she published Australian Aboriginal Bark Paintings and their Mythological Interpretation based on the sacred art of Eastern Arnhem Land.

 While her husband was interested principally in the languages of the indigenous peoples they visited, Groger-Wurm documented the material aspects of their development and culture.
-Each year she spent some four months on field trips, devoting the rest of her time to lecturing on aboriginal culture, in particular by giving evening courses at the Australian National Univeristy's Department of Adult Education.
+Each year she spent some four months on field trips, devoting the rest of her time to lecturing on aboriginal culture, in particular by giving evening courses at the Australian National University's Department of Adult Education.
 Until her retirement in 1982, she worked as a librarian at the National Library of Australia in Canberra.

 Helen Groger-Wurm died on 18 September 2005 in Canberra.
 She is remembered today as a significant contributor to our understanding of the material culture of Australian aborigines.